Donnie Yen: Politics

-In 2023, Yen was appointed to the Chinese People's Political Consultative Conference as a representative of the "Literature and Arts" sector, replacing outgoing fellow action star Jackie Chan.
+In 2023, Yen was appointed to the Chinese People's Political Consultative Conference (CPPCC) as a representative of the "Literature and Arts" sector, replacing outgoing fellow action star Jackie Chan.
 He stated that he was a Chinese patriot and requested that his film roles in Hollywood must positively represent the Chinese.

-Yen said of the 2019–2020 Hong Kong protests that it was not a protest, "It was a riot."
+Yen said of the 2019–2020 Hong Kong protests that "It wasn't a protest [...] it was a riot."